HUMSI — Human Security Initiative

 Irma was detained by ICE on October 21, 2025, during a routine immigration appointment in Santa Ana, California.
 Her citizenship case was denied and she was taken into custody immediately.
 She was scheduled to be deported to Mexico on October 22, 2025, leaving behind her four children and life in the United States.

-Nine undocumented street vendors detained in ICE raid on Canal Street Manhattan
+Nine undocumented street vendors detained in ICE raid on Manhattan's Canal Street

 Oct 22, 2025New York, NY

-ICE and federal agents conducted an operation on Canal Street in Manhattan on October 22, 2025, detaining nine undocumented immigrants who were street vendors.
+ICE and federal agents conducted an enforcement operation on Canal Street in Manhattan on October 22, 2025, detaining nine undocumented immigrants who were street vendors.
+Federal authorities characterized the operation as targeting counterfeit goods trafficking and stated the detainees had criminal histories including forgery, drug possession, drug trafficking, robbery, and assault.
 The raid came days after a right-wing media figure posted a video about the area.
-Federal authorities described the operation as targeting counterfeit goods trafficking, but civil rights attorneys characterized it as a pretextual show of force using profiling tactics.
+Civil rights attorneys characterized it as a pretextual show of force using profiling tactics.
 During the operation, two men initially detained were released after identifying themselves as U.S. citizens.
+The detainees were moved to Delaney Hall in New York.
 Hundreds of New Yorkers protested the raid, with five protesters arrested during the confrontation.

 Venezuelan family flees U.S. after ICE detention under Trump